JLuc/scribus-project-manager/README.md

 For better rendering, conditional hyphens are deleted out of the TOC entry.

-In case a chapter has no paragraph with `pdf_bookmark_style` style, but you wish it to be part of the TOC, then you can create a dedicated text frame outside of the viewport, with a paragraph of this style to record the TOC entry and bookmark name
+In case a chapter has no paragraph with `pdf_bookmark_style` style, but you wish it to be part of the TOC, then you can create a dedicated text frame in some hidden place, with a paragraph of this style to record the TOC entry and bookmark name

 If you wish to get a PDF bookmark for all of these TOC entry, makebook can create them : call it with `-ab` option ('-ab' stands for `add bookmarks`).
 `makebook -ab` will create a PDF bookmark for all TOC entry (= paragraphs with `pdf_bookmark_style` style) that do not have a PDF bookmark yet.